Ph-IRES/workshop_data-analysis/statistics/model_fitting/mixed_models_counts/README.md

 * Gamma
 	* if your response variable is continuous and is not pct or bounded by zero and one, this is a good place to start

+* Zero and 1 inflated models
+	* if there are many zeros and or ones, a special zero or one inflated model may be the best bet

 ---